Hopf algebras and Markov chains: Two examples and a theory: Theory

 for any $x^*,y^*\in \calh^*$, $z,w\in \calh$.
 Then $\Psi^{*a}:=\Delta^{*[a]}m^{*[a]}$ is the dual map to $\Psi^a$.
 So, if $K_a$, defined by $a^{-n}\Psi^a(b)=\sum_{b'} K_a(b,b')b'$, is a transition matrix, then its right eigenvectors are the eigenvectors of $\Psi ^{*a}$.
 The theorems below express these eigenvectors in terms of $\left\{b^{*}\right\}$, the dual basis to $\calb$.
 Dualizing a commutative Hopf algebra creates a cocommutative Hopf algebra, and vice versa, so \tref{fefnthm1} below, which diagonalizes $\Psi^{*a}$ on a polynomial algebra, will share features with \tref{gefnthm2}, which diagonalizes $\Psi^a$ on a cocommutative free associative algebra.
 Similarly, \tref{fefnthm2} and \tref{gefnthm1} will involve common ideas.
 However, \trefs{fefnthm1}{fefnthm2} are not direct applications of \trefs{gefnthm2}{gefnthm1} to $\mathcal{H}^{*}$ as $\calh^*$ is not a polynomial or free associative algebra - a breaking and recombining chain with a deterministic recombination does not dualize to one with a deterministic recombination.
 For example, the recombination step is deterministic for inverse shuffling (place the left pile on top of the right pile), but not for forward riffle shuffling (shuffle the two piles together).

 The two theorems below give the eigenvectors of $\Psi^{*a}$; exemplar computations are in \ref{sec42}. \tref{fefnthm1} gives a complete description of these for $\calh$ a polynomial algebra, and \tref{fefnthm2} yields a partial description for $\calh$ a cocommutative free associative algebra.
-To correctly normalize the eigenvectors requires one more definition: let $a_{c}(b)$ be the number of factors of $b$ that are equal to $c$ (for $b\in\mathcal{B}$, $c$ a generator).
-For example, $a_c (cc'c)=2$.
+Recall that $\eta_{b}^{b_{1},\dots,b_{a}}$ is the coefficient of $b_1 \otimes \dots \otimes b_a$ in $\Delta^{[a]}(b)$.

 \begin{thm} Let $\mathcal{H}$ be a Hopf algebra (over a field of characteristic zero) that is a polynomial algebra as an algebra, with monomial basis $\mathcal{B}$.
 For $b\in\calb$ with factorization into generators $b=c_1 c_2...c_l$, set